A floaty Parisian fashion show as light as air inspires me to find my inner French girl.

 I pass a mademoiselle, possibly one from the fashion parade.
 Green silk barely covers her slender frame.
 She prowls along the pavement until her beau revs up on a motorbike and nonchalantly nods towards her.
 She climbs aboard and zooms off, blonde tresses floating in the wind.

 I’m left in her wake.
 Sweat drips down the backs of my legs in the summer heat.
 So much for being chic.
 I pause by a busker tying balloons and he hands me one in the shape of a poodle.
-A passing stranger with twinkly eyes smiles playfully as music drifts down from above.
-Dean Martin serenades us with Sway.
+A passing stranger with twinkly eyes smiles playfully as music drifts down from above and Dean Martin serenades us with Sway.
 With my pooch accessory, I sashay along the boulevard to join the passing parade.

-I pass a building with heavy wooden doors concealing closeted lives, much in the way a French woman’s mysterious allure remains classified.
+I pass a building with heavy wooden doors concealing closeted lives, much in the same way a French woman’s mysterious allure remains classified.

 As Simone de Beauvoir put it: “One is not born a woman; rather one becomes a woman.”